SERVICE PROGRAMS

 TOY DRIVE 2025

 On Wed, Dec 3, Elder will have a Theme Day and students are asked to bring in one or more unwrapped toys that will be used at our Toy Shop.
 The type of toy to be brought in will be based upon students’ HR teacher.
-(A chart will be posted here shortly.)
 We truly appreciate any support students and parents can give to our Toy Shop this year!
-NOTE: Our Amazon Wish List will soon be posted.

 TOY SHOP 2025